Support your mental health

 - Brighter Days: An Indigenous Wellness Program by Kids Help Phone for First Nations, Inuit and Métis youth ages 6 to 29.
 This program provides a session with a Kids Help Phone Indigenous Wellness specialist and other Indigenous youth to help you find support in a way that works best for you.

-Mental health resources for newcomer students
+Additional mental health resources for students

 Resources to help you support your mental health